CommonWealthRobotics/bowler-kernel/design.md

 ### Plugin Manager

 - There is a plugin manager interface which specifies:
   - A method for loading a plugin given its triple.
-This should download the plugin if it's not already downloaded.
-This should check that the version of the plugin in the cache is compatible with the version in the triple.
-  - A method for downloading a plugin given its triple
+  - A method for downloading a plugin given its triple.
+    - When downloading a newer version of an already-downloaded plugin, the older version is first evicted from the cache to maintain the invariant that there can only be one version of a plugin installed.
-  - A method for listing the plugins with a given group.
+  - A method for listing plugins with a matching group, name, and version.
-  - A method for updating a plugin given its triple.
+    - The group and name fields may be matched using a regex.
+    - The version field may be matched using a version range.
+- There can only be one version of a plugin installed.
-- Plugins are universally specified by a group, name, and version triple which directly corresponds to the Maven group, name, and version
+- Plugins are uniquely specified by a group, name, and version triple which directly corresponds to the Maven group, name, and version.
-  - A version range can be specified to use the latest version in the range
+  - A version range can be specified to use the latest version in the range.
 - Published plugin artifacts must follow this naming scheme:
-  - The artifact name must start with `bowler-plugin-`
+  - The artifact name must start with `bowler-plugin-`.
   - Any plugin type-specific naming prefix must follow next (e.g., device plugins may have a `device-` prefix, so the plugin name must have the prefix `bowler-plugin-device-`).

 ### Hardware